bbonamin/augen/README.md

 TODO: Add command line details to how to give these details, via a single CLI command (possibly too hard now), or "highline" style command and response (multiple line inputs)

-Augen will calculate the nominal, minimum and maximum distance of the task.
+For AAT tasks, Augen will calculate the nominal, minimum and maximum distance of the task.
+For AST, only the nominal

 Then, tell Augen which scoring ruleset to use to calculate the scoring (similar to the "SeeYou" scripts), Augen shall include some sane default (maybe use official FAI scoring rules by default?)